binary-manu/arch-ansible/README.md

 ansible-vault before committing to a VCS.

-Currently only single-partition MBR installations are supported, using syslinux as the bootloader.
+Currently only single-partition MBR installations are supported, using Syslinux as the bootloader.
 Swap space is not configured.

 There is support for installing hypervisor guest additions as part of the process.
 This can be disabled by skipping the `virtguest` tag.
 As